yumi-meron-2/2024-internship-mobile-tasks-/Clean Architecture/ecommerce2/README.md

 = UpdateProduct: Updates an existing product.
 - DeleteProduct: Removes a product.
 - GetProduct: Retrieves the details of a product.
--

 ### Repositories
 ##### ProductRepository
-Implements methods to perform CRUD operations using the defined use cases.
+Abstract class to perform CRUD operations using the defined use cases.

 ### Data Overview Layer
 #### ProductModel